KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 kde-builder qt6-set
 ```

-It will take quite a while to finish compiling.
+This will take a long time.

 ## Configure git

-The first thing we will need to do after having set up `kde-builder` is to configure git.

-Set your authorship information properly so that any changes you make to code can be properly attributed to you:
+To properly track who created a commit, your name and email must be configured in git.
+If this is not done correctly, [invent.kde.org](https://invent.kde.org) might reject your changes when you push them.
+To configure name and email, run:

 ```bash
 git config --global user.name "Your Name" git config --global user.email "you@email.com"
 ```

+The name given here must be a human name, not the username of your KDE account or similar.
+The email should be the same as configured in GitLab and for your account on [bugs.kde.org](https://bugs.kde.org), if you have one.
+This is required for some integrations to work correctly.

 You should take the chance to create a [KDE Identity account](https://identity.kde.org) that you can use to access KDE's Gitlab instance where all KDE code resides, [Invent](https://invent.kde.org).
 Take a look at [Infrastructure: Gitlab](https://community.kde.org/Infrastructure/GitLab) to learn more about this.

-{{< alert color="info" title="About username and email" >}}

-The `user.name` you provide should be your actual name, not your KDE Identity username or a pseudonym.

-The email address must be the same as the email address used for your [KDE Bugzilla](https://bugs.kde.org) account, if you have one.
-If they don't match, then the `BUG:` and `FEATURE:` keywords won't work (see [Special Keywords in Git](https://community.kde.org/Policies/Commit_Policy#Special_keywords_in_GIT_and_SVN_log_messages) for more information).

-{{< /alert >}}

-For convenience, we can enable a feature that will later become useful when we start pushing code to a repository branch:
+For convenience, you can enable a feature that will become useful when starting to push code to GitLab:

 ```bash
 git config --global push.autoSetupRemote true
 ```

-Next, in order to authenticate yourself when pushing code changes, you need to add an SSH key to your Invent profile as described in the [Invent SSH docs](https://invent.kde.org/help/user/ssh.md).
+Next, in order to authenticate yourself when pushing code changes, you need to add an SSH key to your Invent profile as described in the [Invent SSH documentation](https://invent.kde.org/help/user/ssh.md).
 Once you are done, we can start using `kde-builder`.

 ## Disable indexing for your development environment

 You'll want to disable indexing for your development-related git repos and the files they will build and install.

-To do that, add the `~/kde` directory to the exclusions list in System Settings › Search › File Search > Stop Indexing a Folder...
+To do that, add the `~/kde` directory to the exclusions list in `System Settings` › `Search` › `File Search` > `Stop Indexing a Folder...`

 {{< figure class="text-center" caption="The Search field in System Settings." src="search-kdesrc-build.webp" >}}